HKCaesar/cs205_2017_project/README.md

 ## Parallel Architecture

+> <i>summary</i>

 <img align="left" src="https://raw.githubusercontent.com/kareemcarr/cs205_2017_project/master/analysis/writeup/arch-cpus.png"  width="400">

-GOAL: In this crowded field, our contribution is to create a flexible K-means implementation using mpi4py + pyCUDA that will be accessible and useful to data scientist, many of whom are most comfortable programming in Python rather than in traditional languages of parallel processing including Fortran, C, and C++.
+In this crowded field, our contribution is to create a flexible K-means implementation using mpi4py + pyCUDA that will be accessible and useful to data scientist, many of whom are most comfortable programming in Python rather than in traditional languages of parallel processing including Fortran, C, and C++.
 Since data scientists may be deeply unfamiliar with parallel hardware, we paid special attention to designing a flexible architecture suitable for any configuration involving at least one CUDA-ready GPU.

-IDEAL HARDWARE: In an ideal hardware configuration, we would expect a host CPU to control <i>c</i> CPUs that each in turn control <i>g</i> GPUs.
+In an ideal hardware configuration, we would expect a host CPU to control <i>c</i> CPUs that each in turn control <i>g</i> GPUs.

 <img align="center" src="https://raw.githubusercontent.com/kareemcarr/cs205_2017_project/master/analysis/writeup/arch-ideal.png">